-Widespread geographical spread of the new type of coronavirus (COVID-19) during the reporting period; its expansion into the territory of the Republic of Armenia, as well as lockdown imposed throughout Armenia from March 16 to April 14 had a significant impact on the Armenian economy.
-Many companies and individuals are forced to take measures to prevent the epidemic, including travel bans, quarantines, and temporary bans on non-essential services.
-The Government of the Republic of Armenia has undertaken programs of economic measures in order to neutralize the economic impact of the epidemic.
-The severity of the epidemic continues to impact as well as the effectiveness of the measures taken to address the problem remain uncertain at this time.
+The widespread geographical spread of the new type of coronavirus (COVID-19) had a material impact on the Armenian economy.
+The severity of the epidemic continues to impact as well as the effectiveness of the measures taken to address the problem remains uncertain at this time.

-In addition, in 2020 The war unleashed by Azerbaijan against the Artsakh Republic on September 27, 2020, created significant preconditions for political and economic crises, which in turn led to a decrease in the general mood of investors against the dram, an increase in volatility and fluctuations in financial markets.
+The political situation in the Republic of Armenia still remains unstable, considering the war unleashed by Azerbaijan against the Artsakh Republic on September 27, 2020.
+The preconditions for political and economic crises led to a decrease in the general mood of investors and brought to an increase of uncertainty and vulnerabilities in financial markets.

-Such operating environment has a significant impact on the Company financial situation.
-The Company takes the necessary measures to ensure the stability of the Company's operations, however, due to the unpredictability of developments, the Management does not able to make a reliable assessment of how such circumstances will affect the financial condition of the Company in the coming years.
+Such operating environment has a significant impact on the Fund financial situation.
+The Fund takes the necessary measures to ensure the stability of the Fund's operations, however, due to the unpredictability of developments, the Management does not able to make a reliable assessment of how such circumstances will affect the financial condition of the Fund in the coming years.

-Notes forming part of the financial statements for the year ended December 31, 2020 (continued)
+Notes forming part of the financial statements for the year ended December 31, 2021 (continued)